 Once the chicken breasts are cut and you have 4 pieces of chicken, lay 1-2 of them on your parchment paper or plastic wrap and fold the parchment or plastic wrap over the top of the chicken.

-Use a flat sided meat mallet or meat tenderizer to gently pound the chicken until it is about ¼ inch thickness.
+Use a flat sided meat mallet or (affiliate link)meat tenderizer to gently pound the chicken until it is about ¼ inch thickness.
 You don't want to pound too hard or you will break apart the meat and that will make it difficult to roll and keep the cheese from melting out during the cooking process.
 You also don't want the chicken too thick or it will be hard to roll.

 After the chicken is pounded thin, it's time to assemble the chicken cordon bleu.

 It only takes about 10 minutes to assemble and bread the chicken pieces, so now is when I suggest preheating your air fryer on the hottest setting (I use broil/grill on the Ninja Foodi PC & AC).
 Make sure your air fryer basket or whatever surface you are going to air fry the chicken on is in the air fryer during the preheating process.
 This will help prevent the chicken from sticking.

 Make up the sauce if using.
 I used ¼ cup of mayonnaise mixed with 2 Tablespoons of dijon mustard, but feel free to use all mustard or any combination you like.

 Lay each chicken piece flat on your cutting board and lay down 1-2 pieces of ham (thinly sliced deli ham works best) on top of the chicken.
 Then cut the Swiss cheese slice in half and place then on top of the ham in middle.
 You want to keep the cheese away from the edges so it has less chance of leaking out while air frying.